By: Darrell Castle

 Memphis Auto Accidents

 Recalls can play a major factor in personal injury cases.
 Have you or your loved ones been subject to undue personal injury in Memphis due to an auto recall that could have been avoided?
 If you have been injured in a car accident due to the other driver’s recall negligence, our personal injury attorneys can help.
 Our team has worked for over 30 years to provide quality personal injury assistance, including car accident cases of all sizes.
+If it becomes necessary to pursue a lawsuit, a car accident lawyer Memphis, TN community members rely on from Darrell Castle & Associates can help.

 In addition to our quality of work, we’ll treat you like a real person and fight to get you the compensation you’re entitled to.
 This is one of the many reasons we’ve received multiple Client Distinction Awards from Martindale-Hubbell for client satisfaction.
 We only get paid when YOU get paid.